-- 1. Activities which benefit low- and moderate-income persons; - Activities which aid in the prevention or elimination of slums or blight; and - 3.
+- 1. Activities which benefit low- and moderate-income persons; - 2.
+Activities which aid in the prevention or elimination of slums or blight; and - 3.
 Activities designed to meet community development needs having a particular urgency.

-The City's initial Action Plan goals concentrated efforts on national objective #1, above.
-The City's 2016-2017 and 2017-2018 Action Plans' proposed projects and activities also support the needs and priorities that were identified in the City's 2015-2019 Consolidated Plan.
+Both of the City's Action Plan goals addressed during 2019 concentrated efforts on national objective #1, above.
+The City's 2018-2019 and 2019-2020 Action Plans' proposed projects and activities also support the needs and priorities that were identified in the City's 2015-2019 Consolidated Plan.
 The Consolidated Plan is a community blueprint for meeting the housing and community development needs of the City and provides a description of existing housing and community development needs, and long-term strategies to address those needs.

-On December 17, 2018, the City announced that it was accepting applications for grant funding for the 2019-2020 fiscal year.
-The City has up to \$100,000 to award for both the Goleta City Grant Program and Community Development Block Grant Program combined.
-Non-profit organizations and governmental agencies were encouraged to apply before the January 28, 2019 deadline.
+On December 16, 2019, the City announced that it was accepting applications for grant funding for the 2020-2021 fiscal year.
+The City has up to \$100,000 to award for the Goleta City Grant Program and an additional allocation from HUD via the Community Development Block Grant Program.
+Non-profit organizations and governmental agencies were encouraged to apply before the February 7, 2020 deadline.